 BSMP 1 in planning

 Prior to burning it is important to identify smoke sensitive areas downwind of burn areas such as highways, communities, airports, scenic vistas, Class 1 areas, non-attainment areas, etc. Determining meteorological conditions such as wind speed and direction, mixing height, inversion potential, atmospheric stability are also critical to taking steps that will promote smoke dispersal away from sensitive areas and prevent ground level accumulations.
 Smoke dispersion models may be useful to compare dispersion under different or anticipated meteorological scenarios.
-However, dispersion modeling may not necessary be an option in all situations.
+However, dispersion modeling may not necessarily be an option in all situations.